SPLASH 2022

 Mentoring Session - WednesdayPLMW at Seminar Room G080

-Chair(s): Youyou Cong Tokyo Institute of Technology, Molly Feldman Oberlin College, James Tizard University of Auckland, Lukasz Ziarek University at Buffalo
+Chair(s): Youyou Cong Tokyo Institute of Technology, Molly Q Feldman Oberlin College, James Tizard University of Auckland, Lukasz Ziarek University at Buffalo

 10:30